 - Models that incorporate microwave technology produce electromagnetic waves that move through the cabinet and the food inside it.
 That movement bumps the molecules in the food around, which creates friction that heats the food from the outside in.
-Though this provides rapid cooking, it’s famously inconsistent.
-Pairing it with one of the other types of cooking in this list not only further speeds up the process, it also helps eliminate some of the unevenness of using microwaves.
+Though this provides rapid cooking, it's famously inconsistent.
+Pairing it with one of the other types of cooking in this list, as in a commercial convection microwave, not only further speeds up the process, it also helps eliminate some of the unevenness of using microwaves.
 For instance, a commercial convection microwave oven employs this method.

 - Impingement is the newest method of cooking in this list, but the concept behind it is fairly simple.
 Units that use it force hot air through small openings, creating a powerful jet of heated air that busts through the “halo” of cold that surrounds uncooked foods.
 That speeds cooking by enveloping your foods in heat.

-- Infrared radiants, which are more typically found on equipment like charbroilers and outdoor grills, may seem like an odd choice for one of these units.
-They’re included to address one of the issues with cooking foods in a high speed oven, that being that they don’t offer the browning provided by more traditional cooking.
+- Infrared radiants, which are more typically found on equipment like charbroilers and outdoor grills, may seem like an odd choice for a high-speed oven.
+They're included to address one of the issues with cooking foods in a high speed oven, that being that they don't offer the browning provided by more traditional cooking.
 Infrared heat not only provides the browning needed for preparing foods like poultry, it also enhances toasting, which adds flavor and crunch to foods.

 To further simplify use, opt for a model with icon-driven controls.
 They make operation as easy as pushing an image of a given dish or cook cycle.
 Not only does this further reduce the potential of operator error, it also makes setting the cook cycle faster, freeing up even more employee time.